ibz24/Zungailia_Davidson_McClaugherty/Data/Metadata/README.md

 <describe the folders contained in the repository, including what type of files they contain>

 The repository contains 3 folders.
 The Data folder contains 3 folders: Raw (containing csv files of data downloaded from sources), Processed (wrangled datasets containing only pertinent information for analysis in csv format), and Metadata (containing a md file of relevant information about the investigators, data, and analysis.)
+The code folder contains three R Markdown files, one for data processing and wrangling, one for data exploration, and one for data analysis.
+The outpout folder contains an R Markdown file of the final project report.

 <describe the formats of files for the various purposes contained in the repository>

+The .csv file format allows for data to be stored in a table.
+This file format can readily be read into RStudio in the dataframe format, a tabular data structure convenient for the purposes of our analyses.

+The Rmd file format is a file type that allows for both blocks of R code and sections of regular text.
+It is a useful format for running code with space for organized text descriptions that would otherwise have to be commented out for code to run smoothly.

 <describe your file naming conventions>
+Raw data files retained the name given by the data source.
+Processed data files were given more descriptive names (e.g. Coweeta Site 1 or RG6 Monthly) and contained "processed" in their file name for clarity.

 ## Metadata